Build Investigative Interview Skills with a Virtual Role-Player

 Use as a class supplement or for stand-alone training

-Can You Get Her To Admit She Took the Files?
+Can You Get Her to Admit She Took the Files?

 The Case